levflevine/Amazon_Vine_Analysis/README.md

 ### One additional analysis with the dataset to support the conclusion

-To validate the conclusion above, we need to perform a two-sample T-Test that will help to determine is the ratings for people in and out of the Vine program are statistically different.
+To validate the conclusion above, we need to perform a two-sample T-Test that will help to determine if the ratings for people in and out of the Vine program are statistically different.

 ![T-Test Summary](/Resources/2-sample-t-test.png)